starflash-studios/osu-backgroundpurger/README.md

 4. Create any shortcuts to the program you would like (i.e. in `C:\ProgramData\Microsoft\Windows\Start Menu\Programs`).
 5. Run 'no!background.exe' to start the program

+# IMPORTANT
+Please note: The below is an outdated readme.md file from versions 0.1.1.0 and below.
+Though the functionality remains almost the same, all below information is outdated and not relevant to the latest version.
+An updated readme.md file will be released soon.

+*With that out of the way, let's begin.*

 ![HeaderModes](https://user-images.githubusercontent.com/16698604/75624881-b7612900-5bf3-11ea-8f3a-6080751e55df.png)
 # Modes